jaericho/jaericho.github.io/_posts/2021-12-19-Plex-Needed-A-Diet.md

 The instructions can be found [here](https://forums.plex.tv/t/big-media-folder-make-smaller-video-preview-thumbnails/635729/6).

 Here were the commands that I used.
-(Since the Powershell curl command is different than regular curl, I used the Ubuntu distro on the Windows Subsystem for Linux and it worked like a charm.)
+(Since the Powershell curl command is different than regular curl, I used the Ubuntu distribution on the Windows Subsystem for Linux and it worked like a charm.)

 First, find out the server token with these [instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).